Archaeological Museum of Paros

 The Archaeological Museum of Paros is a museum located in Parikia on Paros, Greece.
-The museum was found in 1960 and consists of two rooms and an atrium.
+The museum was founded in 1960 and consists of two rooms and an atrium.

 Museum plan

 Room A contains Archaic and Classical sculptures.
 Room B contains pottery, sculptures, and small finds from the Neolithic to the Roman period.
 The atrium contains sculptures, architectural parts, urns, and a Roman period mosaic floor.